kwaldenphd/python-conditional-statements/README.md

   </tr>
   </table>

-What are comparison operators, what do they do

-Why would we use comparison operators

-Sample comparisons, would output be True/False

 ## Application

 Q1: Write a program that uses each of Python's comparison operators (`==, !=, >, <, >=, <=`) to compare two numeric values.
 Answer to this question includes program + comments that document process and explain your code.